Who we are

 In 2016, CIS launched Regional Liberal Political Academy – a capacity building project for young liberals in the Western Balkans.
 The project is a fruit of close collaboration between CIS and Boris Divkovic Foundation in Bosnia and Herzegovina which was created in 2013 by the Bosnian party Nasa Stranka.

 The purpose of the project is to strengthen the participation and influence of young people in politics and society.
-New participants are admitted to the academy annually from five countries of the Western Balkans region including Croatia, Bosnia and Herzegovina, Serbia, Montenegro, FYR Macedonia and Kosovo.
+New participants are admitted to the academy annually from five countries of the Western Balkans region including Croatia, Bosnia and Herzegovina, Serbia, Montenegro, FYR North Macedonia and Kosovo.
 Participants should be under 30 years old and members of liberal parties, half of them should be women.
 The programme consists of three or four parts which are held in different countries.
 The content is inspired by PYPA and includes workshops on ideology, gender equality, democracy, conflict management, communication, rhetoric, policy development, exchange of experiences, and EU integration.
 The forth part is held in Brussels with funding from European Liberal Forum (ELF).

 In order to ensure the sustainability of the project, a continuous dialogue with the mother parties of the participants is maintained as regards youth rights and opportunities for participation and influence.
 In addition, the contact with and between participants is maintained through alumni activities which take place a year after the completion of training.